A Basement Home Theater

 At first we strung extension cords to power the projector and sound system.

-Much wiring runs the length of the left side wall.
+Much wiring runs the length of the left (southwest) side wall.
 At each column there is no space inside the wall for the wires to run past and we did not cut through or otherwise alter the columns.
 Instead the wires turn and run vertically along the last stud, exit the wall through holes in a firestop a few inches below the top plate, run exposed along the house center beam for about a foot, and re-enter the next section of framed wall on the other side of the column.
 These openings are not exactly "framed" in that the edge of the drywall extends past the framing by an inch or so.
 This routing of cables does increase the length of speaker cable runs which we will discuss later.

 Green wire nuts with a hole in the narrow end are commonly used nowadays to connect ground wires together.
 One bare wire would come through the hole to be attached to the ground screw of a receptacle (outlet unit) or switch.
 In some cases we left one of the ground wires quite long and strung two or three wire nuts onto it, each wire nut holding two or three other ground wires rather than having one wire nut holding all of the other wires.
 We used wire nuts with a special steel spring inside that bites into the wires, providing a better contact than a wire nut that just holds the wires together.

-At no time did we use backstab connectors or connections, where the wire is pushed into a receptacle or other device and supposedly sticks in place and maintains contact.
+W never used backstab connectors or connections, where the wire is pushed into a receptacle or other device and supposedly sticks in place and maintains contact.
 Many circuit problems let alone connections that oxidize and overheat and cause fires years later, have been traced to backstab connections.
 Screw on or screw clamp connections are much more reliable.

 For a project of this size, it is necessary to recompute the electrical load for the entire house taking into account square footage of "finished" living space and appliances and electric heating equipment (we had none of the latter).
 To do this, a set of watered down rules is published in the National Electric Code (manual).
 For example, three watts of capacity are required for each square foot.
 The 20 x 12 foot theater room would therefore require 720 watts for lighting and other "average" electrical consumption.
 If a clothes dryer outlet exists, wattage must be computed for it even if no dryer is being used.
 For many large appliances including dryers, a fraction of the wattage is taken as it is assumed that not all of them will be on at the same time.
 Heating and air conditioning equipment is rated at full wattage since these are assumed to be on for long periods of time.
 Simply having the total (sum) of the circuit breaker ratings exceed the total capacity or main breaker rating does not necessitate a larger electrical service but the total watts determined by the load calculation may.
 Fortunately we did not need to install a new electrical service or new breaker panel.

 Six overhead recessed "can" lights on two switched sub-circuits were mounted seemingly irregularly but there was some reasoning behind the layout.
 Two lights are directly in front of the screen.
 The other four are in a zig zag pattern.
 Tthe irregular spacing is partly due to the asymmetric shape of the highest part of the ceiling given the "wide" air duct assembly and the "narrow" drain pipe on opposite sides of the room.
 Ceiling can lights are quite popular for home theaters.
+In retrospect a seventh can needs to be added near the rear wall (not done yet).

 Three sconces, one at each door, are all controlled together with a pair of three way switches.